michaelforney/velox/README.md

 To ensure that we never attempt to show a window in two places at once, we have to impose several constraints.
 First, each window must have exactly one tag.
 In practice, I've found that I rarely intentionally mark a window with more than one tag anyway.
-Second, when you select a tag that is currently display on a different screen, the tag is first deselected from that screen.
+Secondly, when you select a tag that is currently displaying on a different screen, the tag is first deselected from that screen.

 Configuration